 Roosevelt II was a wood hulled diesel ferry built at Nyack, New York by Dwight W. Simpson for the Plattsburgh-Grand Isle Ferry Company of Plattsburgh New York.
 She was launched on September 1, 1923.
 Her enrollment papers describe her as an oil screw ferry having one deck, no masts, a square head and square stern.
 Her registered dimensions were 33.2 m (108.8 ft) length, 8.5 m (27.8 ft.) beam and 2.5 m (8.15 ft) depth.
 Registered Tonnage was 126 gross and 106 net.
 The ferry had a 94 IHP diesel engine made by the Wolverine Motor Company of Bridgeport, Connecticut in 1923.
 She was assigned Official Number 223266 on September 4, 1923.

-ROV photo of Roosevelt II's transom
+ROV photo of Roosevelt II’s transom and photo of the Ferry Roosevelt II in operation

 The Roosevelt was in the service of the Plattsburgh-Grand Isle Ferry Company from 1924 until 1937 when it was taken over by Horace W. Corbin’s recently acquired Champlain Transportation Company.
 Corbin sold the ferry to the new Lake Champlain Transportation Company (LCTC) in 1948 which operated the ferry until it was scuttled in 1959.